 - 1. Ensure that land is graded so that water flows away from the foundation, and if necessary, install drains around the foundation. - 2.
 Remove any vegetation that may cause structural disturbances at the foundation. - 3.
-Retain any decorative vents that are original to the building and keep any foundation vents open so that air flows freely. - Repair and replace deteriorated foundation materials such as brick and mortar, matching existing historic materials as closely as possible.
-Do not cover the foundation with wall cladding materials such as replacement siding. - 5.
-Do not paint unpainted brick.
+Do not install pavement up to the foundation. - 4.
+Retain any decorative vents that are original to the building and keep any foundation vents open so that air flows freely. - 5.
+Repair and replace deteriorated foundation materials such as brick and mortar.
+Match existing historic materials as closely as possible.
+Do not cover the foundation with wall cladding materials such as replacement siding. - 6.
+Do not paint unpainted brick or stone.